Apple: What Comes In The Next Few Months

 Conclusion

 The biggest risk for Apple comes with the Q3 FY2017 earnings report, around July 25.
-From early- to mid-August Apple looks set to outperform.
+From early- to mid-August, Apple looks set to outperform.
 Then, there should be some "sell the news" reaction on the actual iPhone 8 unveiling.

-Once that selling stops, Apple's longer term prospects take over, and should guide the stock higher (versus the market, at the very least).
+Once that selling stops, Apple's longer-term prospects take over, and should guide the stock higher (versus the market, at the very least).

 In short: